 How to recognize and restore an unhealthy vaginal pH

-We can’t say it enough - an imbalanced vaginal pH is simply a metric to signify an imbalanced vaginal microbiome.
-That means you should really be paying attention to any symptoms of a vaginal infection.
-Such as:
+We can’t say it enough: an unbalanced vaginal pH is simply a metric to signify an imbalanced vaginal microbiota.
+That means you should really be paying attention to any symptoms of a vaginal infection, such as:

-• Changes in the smell, color, or quantity of vaginal discharge
+• Abnormal vaginal discharge (changes in the smell, color, or quantity of your vaginal discharge)

 • Burning, itching, or general discomfort in and around the vagina